All That Fall: The station

-At the station Slocum calls on the porter, Tommy, for assistance to extricate his passenger, after which he drives away, "crucifying his gearbox."
+At the station, Slocum calls on the porter, Tommy, for assistance to extricate his passenger, after which he drives away, "crucifying his gearbox."

 Beckett told Billie Whitelaw that Maddy "is in a state of abortive explosiveness".
-This becomes apparent when she considers herself ignored.
-To the boy Tommy she says abrasively: "Don’t mind me.
+That becomes apparent when she considers herself ignored.
+To the boy, Tommy, she says abrasively: "Don’t mind me.
 Don’t take any notice of me.
 I do not exist.
 The fact is well known."
 As Ruby Cohn quips, "she endures volubly."

 The stationmaster, Mr Barrell, asks after Mrs Rooney's health.
 She confesses that she should really still be in bed.
 We hear of the demise of Mr Barrell's father, who died shortly after retiring, a tale that reminds Maddy again of her own woes.
-She notes that the weather has taken a change for the worse; the wind is picking up and rain is due.
+She notes that the weather has taken a change for the worse, with the wind picking up and rain due.

-Miss Fitt approaches so immersed in humming a hymn she doesn't see Maddy at first.
-Miss Fitt, as her name indicates, is a self-righteous misfit.
-After some discussion she condescends to help the old woman up the stairs to the platform, primarily because "it is the Protestant thing to do."
+Miss Fitt approaches, so immersed in humming a hymn she doesn't see Maddy at first.
+As her name indicates, Miss Fitt is a self-righteous misfit.
+After some discussion, she condescends to help the old woman up the stairs to the platform, primarily because "it is the Protestant thing to do."

-Unusually the train is late.
-The noise of the station becomes louder but the eventual is an anticlimax; it is the oft-mentioned up mail.
+Unusually, the train is late.
+The noise of the station becomes louder but the first arrival is an anticlimax, because it is the oft-mentioned "up mail".
 Dan's train comes in moments afterwards.
 Maddy panics.
 She can't find her husband because he has been led to the gents by Jerry, the boy who normally helps him to the taxi.
-Tightfisted Dan chides her for not cancelling Jerry but still pays his penny fee.
-He refuses however to discuss the reason for the train's lateness.
+Tight-fisted Dan chides her for not cancelling Jerry but still pays his penny fee.
+He refuses, however, to discuss the reason for the train's lateness.
 Not without some difficulty – her husband is also not a well man – they descend the stairs and begin the trek home.

-On her journey to the station Maddy only had to compete with one person at a time, each an old man.
+On her journey to the station, Maddy only had to compete with one person at a time, each an old man.
 Now she is faced with a crowd.
-Rather than the flat open countryside she has to contend with a mountainous climb; she refers to the stairs as a "cliff", her husband calls them a "precipice" and Miss Fitt compares them to the "Matterhorn", a mountain that for years inspired fear in climbers.
-Also, the means of transport that are mentioned here, the Titanic, the Lusitania and the train due are modes of mass transport and the level of danger shifts from the inconvenient to the potentially lethal.
-All the relatives mentioned in this section are now male.
+Rather than the flat open countryside, she has to contend with a mountainous climb, referring to the stairs as a "cliff".
+Her husband calls them a "precipice" and Miss Fitt compares them to the "Matterhorn", a mountain that for years inspired fear in climbers.
+Also, the means of transport that are mentioned, the Titanic, the Lusitania and the train, are modes of mass transport, and the level of danger shifts from the inconvenient to the potentially lethal.
+All the relatives mentioned in that segment are now male.